obeabi/ImageScrapperComputerVision/README.md

 ## Objective

-The objective of the project is to gather image of interest as training data for computer vision projects from the web.
-The project was developed using object-oriented programming concepts, Selenium, automation, logging, and exception handling.
+The objective of the project is to gather images of entities of interest as training data for computer vision projects from the web.
+The project was developed using object-oriented programming concepts, Selenium, automation, and exception handling.

 ## Technologies Used